Raku/nqp/docs/ops.markdown

 Returns a 1 if the object represents something executable, 0 otherwise.

 ## islist
 * `islist(Any $obj)`

 Returns a 1 if the object is an Array, 0 otherwise.

+## isnanorinf
+* `isnanorinf(num $n)`

+Return truth value indicating if this number represents any of the special values, postive infinity, negative infinity, or NaN.

 ## isnull
 * `isnull(Any $obj)`